 As outlined in Wenonah Hauter’s excellent book, Foodopoly, the agricultural sector has changed dramatically over the last 20 years.
 In 1993, 87% of U.S. pig sales were negotiated on the spot market between individual farmers and meat processors, giving farmers some negotiating power with the larger corporations.
 By 2006, however, 90% of all pigs were controlled by the major meat processors, either by owning the pigs outright or through captive contracts, driving prices paid to farmers ever downwards.

-These contracts can also force farmers to obtain loans to build or upgrade their facilities, often costing many hundreds of thousands of dollars, making the farmer even more dependent on the corporation to pay off the loans—and therefore open to manipulation and abuse.
-The Contract Poultry Growers Association claims many poultry producers are often too fearful of losing their business if they speak out about maltreatment by the meat companies (watch the video below to learn more about the plight of modern poultry producers).
+These contracts can also force farmers to obtain huge loans to build or upgrade their facilities, often costing many hundreds of thousands of dollars, making the farmer even more dependent on the corporation to pay off the loans—and therefore open to manipulation and abuse.
+The Contract Poultry Growers Association claims many poultry producers are often too fearful of losing their business if they speak out about maltreatment by the meat companies.
+(Watch the video below to learn more about the plight of modern poultry producers.)

 Dangerous Working Conditions

-Over the last decade things clearly haven’t improved: In 2013, the Southern Poverty Law Center and Alabama Appleseed surveyed employees at 20 poultry plants owned by eight different companies in north Alabama.
+Sadly, things clearly haven’t improved since then.
+In 2013, the Southern Poverty Law Center and Alabama Appleseed surveyed employees at 20 poultry plants owned by eight different companies in north Alabama.
 Modern line workers can make up to 20,000 repetitive movements in a single shift, using dangerous equipment and machinery.
-As a result, nearly three-quarters of the poultry workers interviewed described suffering some type of significant work-related injury or illness, including debilitating repetitive motion injuries in their hands, as well as cuts, chemical burns, and respiratory problems.
+As a result, nearly three-quarters of the poultry workers interviewed described suffering some type of significant work-related injury or illness, including debilitating repetitive motion injuries in their hands, as well as cuts, chemical burns and respiratory problems.
 Similar issues are found at meat processing plants across the U.S.

 TAKE POSITIVE ACTION